AzJRC/OpenSource-SecOps/cti/CTI_DEMO.md

 ### Task 1: Developing PIR leveraging well-known PIR development frameworks
 ---

-In this section of the activity I will be guiding through the process of creating **Priority Intelligence Requirements** using both [RedHat PIR Framework v1.1](https://github.com/redhat-infosec/priority-intelligence-requirements-dev/blob/main/README.md) and [Intel 471 CU-GIR Handbook Framework](https://hs-8813571.f.hubspotemail.net/hubfs/8813571/CU-GIRH%20v7.pdf) and [Intel 471 CU-GIR Handbook](https://github.com/intel471/CU-GIR/blob/main/README.md).
+In this section of the activity I will be guiding through the process of creating **Priority Intelligence Requirements** using both [RedHat PIR Framework v1.1](https://github.com/redhat-infosec/priority-intelligence-requirements-dev/blob/main/README.md) and [Intel 471 CU-GIR Handbook](https://github.com/intel471/CU-GIR/blob/main/README.md).

+> [!NOTE]
+> The actual Handbook must be requested directly in [Intel 471's Cyber Underground Handbook website](https://intel471.com/resources/cyber-underground-handbook)

-PIRs are, according to Josh Darby, in the FIRST CTI MEETING 2024
+PIRs are, according to Josh Darby in the FIRST CTI MEETING 2024

 > _prioritized set of topics that your stakeholders need intelligence on in order to make better decisions_